History of the United States (1865–1917): Gilded Age

 Nonetheless, national elections in the Gilded Age were close, contentious, and attracted a lot of energy and voter enthusiasm.
 This began to change after William McKinley's victory in 1896.
 For 17 years afterward, the country came close to a one party Republican state and there were periods when Democrats were nearly reduced to a regional Southern party.
 Voter turnout and enthusiasm sharply fell off.

 With the end of Reconstruction, there were few major political issues at stake and the 1880 presidential election was the quietest in a long time.
 James Garfield, the Republican candidate, won a very close election, but a few months into his administration was shot by a disgruntled public office seeker.
 Garfield was succeeded by Vice President Chester Arthur.

 Reformers, especially the "Mugwumps" complained that powerful parties made for corruption during the Gilded Age or "Third Party System".
 Voter enthusiasm and turnout during the period 1872–1892 was very high, often reaching practically all men.
 The major issues involved modernization, money, railroads, corruption, and prohibition.
 National elections, and many state elections, were very close.
 The 1884 presidential election saw a mudslinging campaign in which Republican James G. Blaine was defeated by Democrat Grover Cleveland, a reformer.
 During Cleveland's presidency, he pushed to have Congress cut tariff duties.
 He also expanded civil services and vetoed many private pension bills.
 Many people were worried that these issues would hurt his chances in the 1888 election.
 When they expressed these concerns to Cleveland, he said "What is the use of being elected or reelected, unless you stand for something?"
 As was typical of the age, Cleveland took a conservative, constrained view of the Constitution and Federal powers.
 When the Texas port of Indianola was flattened by a devastating 1886 hurricane, he declined to give Federal relief funds for the town as he believed the Constitution did not grant him any such authority.
 "Although the people should support the government, the government should not support the people," Cleveland said.

-The dominant social class of the Northeast possessed the confidence to proclaim an "American Renaissance", which could be identified in the rush of new public institutions that marked the period—hospitals, museums, colleges, opera houses, libraries, orchestras— and by the Beaux-Arts architectural idiom in which they splendidly stood forth, after Chicago hosted the World's Columbian Exposition of 1893.
+The dominant social classes of the Northeast proclaimed an "American Renaissance", which could be identified by the creation of new public institutions such as hospitals, museums, colleges, opera houses, libraries, and orchestras.
+As well as by the Beaux-Arts architectural style, which became prominent after Chicago hosted the World's Columbian Exposition of 1893.